John Parker Wilson

-John Parker Wilson (born October 17, 1985) is a former American football quarterback.
+John Parker Wilson (born October 17, 1985) is an American former professional football player who was a quarterback in the National Football League (NFL).
 Wilson played college football at the University of Alabama.
-He went undrafted during the 2009 NFL Draft before signing with the Atlanta Falcons.
+He went undrafted during the 2009 NFL draft before signing with the Atlanta Falcons.

 College career

 Freshman season

 After helping lead Hoover High School to high school state championships in 2002 and 2003, Wilson accepted a scholarship offer to play for the Alabama Crimson Tide.
 At the time, he also had scholarship offers from several Southeastern Conference schools, including Alabama's rival, Tennessee.
 He saw limited playing time during his freshman year, backing up full-time starter Brodie Croyle.
 His first career touchdown came against South Carolina, a 36-yard pass to wide receiver Keith Brown, in Alabama's 37–14 rout of the Gamecocks.
-Wilson led a late touchdown drive against Auburn when Alabama was behind 28-10 and he added a two point conversion pass to make the final score 28-18.
+Wilson led a late touchdown drive against Auburn when Alabama was behind 28–10 and he added a two-point conversion pass to make the final score 28–18.
 He would finish the season with only 98 yards and two touchdowns.